aaronmams/jekyll-now/_posts/2016-10-14-State Space Models with Seasonal Data.md

 # Quick State-Space Introduction

-As an economist I favor basic illustration of state space models in the context of time-varying regression parameters.
+As an economist I favor the basic illustration of state space models in the context of time-varying regression parameters.
 Consider the linear model $y=Z'\alpha$, where $\alpha$ is a vector of coefficients, $Z$ a data matrix, and $y$ a vector of dependent variables.

 If we want to allow the marginal impact of the exogenous variables to evolve over time we might write the system as: